 From the roofs of our buildings to the behind-the-scenes heating and cooling systems, MEC aims to maximize efficiency and minimize environmental impacts.
-Through our Green Building Systems program, we’ve been “greening” buildings for more than a decade to create structures that are healthy and inviting for you and MEC staff.
+Our goal is to create structures that are healthy and inviting for you and MEC staff.

 The largest energy savings come from the things that may not seem the most exciting: lighting and heating and cooling systems.
-While not necessarily as interesting as neat features like straw-bale walls or reclaimed timber from the bottom of the river, these are areas where we can make the most impact.
+While not necessarily as interesting as neat features like straw-bale walls or reclaimed timber from the bottom of the river (in our Ottawa store), these are areas where we can make the most impact.

 Energy-saving lighting features that we’re able to include depend on the individual buildings.
 Some ways we’ve reduced energy through lighting in stores are: